Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/README.md

 Check the explorer window for any left over files - if there are any, delete them.
 Open Windows start menu/search and type in %LOCALAPPDATA%.
 Delete the Skyrim Special Edition folder.
-Head to Documents\My Games and delete the Fallout 4 folder.
+Head to Documents\My Games and delete the Skyrim Special Edition folder.
 Install Skyrim Special Edition
 Once you've done the steps above, you can now set Steam to download Skyrim Special Edition again but do not install Skyrim Special Edition to a protected folder, such as Desktop, Downloads or Program Files of any kind.
 It's best to create a new, dedicated folder for it using the Steam Library function somewhere on the root of your drive such as C:\SteamLibrary.
 A lot of people have a dedicated secondary drive for their games, keeping the OS install separate; using this secondary drive will also work.